 | Buyer Representation | Source and negotiate fourplex acquisitions — focus on occupied/turnkey properties with DSCR ≥ 1.20 | COMMISSION |

 | Section 8 Expertise | Resasco wants TPJG to learn the Section 8 play.
-Opportunity to build Section 8 landlord services as a vertical. | BUILD |
+Coordinate with John Maguire / Real Property Management. | PARTNER |

 | Ongoing Property Search | Perpetual acquisition cycle = ongoing deal flow.
 Phase 4 FHA recycling creates new purchase every 6 months. | RECURRING |